In Depth Baby Product Reviews Led by a Pediatrician

 Credit: Matt Lighthart

-To fold, you need to unlock a crossbar, which proves to be tricky and requires sticking your hand into a potential pinch point.
+To fold, you need to unlock a crossbar, which proves tricky and requires sticking your hand into a potential pinch point.

 The storage bin is virtually inaccessible once the Summer Infant seat is reclined.